 Key Specs: Nylon construction with adjustable flaps and universal sizing.

-I discovered this holder is especially handy if you prefer a more traditional approach.
+I discovered this holder is especially handy, preferring a more traditional approach.
 The flap protects your mags from dirt and moisture, which is nice if you’re out in the elements.
 The trade-off: it’s a bit slower to open than shock cord or open-top designs.

-This design is popular with some security personnel who prioritize retention over speed.
-It’s also a decent backup holder if you need an inexpensive way to carry extra pistol magazines.
+This design is popular with security personnel for prioritizing retention over speed.
+It’s also a decent backup holder in an inexpensive way to carry extra pistol magazines.

 Pros